MoritzNelle/Python_Toolbox/Overview_of_Python.md

 - **Debugging**: the process of finding and fixing errors in a program
 - **Matrix**: represented as a nested list, with each sub-list representing a row and the elements of the sub-lists representing the columns.
 For example, matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]] represents a 3x3 matrix.
 Python does not have a built-in type for matrices, but they can be handled using nested lists, or using third-party libraries like NumPy.
 - **Aliasing**: multiple variable names point to the same object in memory.
 When an object is aliased, changes made with one variable name will affect the other.
 E.g. `a = list(range(10));
-b = a` a nd b can now be used synonymmus.
+b = a` a and b can now be used synonymmus.
 - **clone a list**: creating a new list that contains all the elements of the original list.
 Can be done by using the slicing operator: `a = [1,2,3];b = a[:]`.
 - **Hash Table**: also known as a dictionary or associative array, is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
 - **Editor**: software application for creating and modifying code.
 Examples include Visual Studio Code, Sublime Text, PyCharm and Atom.
 Most editor also offer the ability to run the code from the edior --> IDE